nanos/FediFetcher/README.md

 FediFetcher makes use of the Mastodon API.
 It'll run against any instance implementing this API, and whilst it was built for Mastodon, it's been [confirmed working against Pleroma](https://fed.xnor.in/objects/6bd47928-704a-4cb8-82d6-87471d1b632f) as well.

-FediFetcher will pull in posts from any server that implements the Mastodon API, including Mastodon, Pleroma, Akkoma, Pixelfed, and probably others.
+FediFetcher will pull in posts and profiles from any server that implements the Mastodon API, including Mastodon, Pleroma, Akkoma, Pixelfed, and probably others.

 ## Setup

 You can run FediFetcher either as a GitHub Action, as a scheduled cron job on your local machine/server, or from a pre-packed container.

 ### 1) Get the required access token:

 Regardless of how you want to run FediFetcher, you must first get an access token:

 1. In Mastodon go to Preferences > Development > New Application
-   1. give it a nice name
+   1. Give it a nice name
    2. Enable the required scopes for your options.
 You could tick `read` and `admin:read:accounts`, or see below for a list of which scopes are required for which options.
    3. Save
    4. Copy the value of `Your access token`

+If you are not a server admin, you do not have access to Preferences > Development.
+You can use [GetAuth for Mastodon](https://getauth.thms.uk) to generate an Access Token instead.

 ### 2.1) Configure and run the GitHub Action